 A. CAPTURE THE FLAG GAME KITS

-If you are planning on incorporating some Capture the Flag games into your youth events or family gatherings, you can consider purchasing a CTF kit so that you will have everything on hand when it’s game time.
-If you have over 20 players, you may need to combine a few kits.
-Most of the standard Capture the Flag kits that you will find in-store and online are actually flag football sets that come with two colored sets of velcro rip-flag belts, two sets of cones and two sets of “flags” such as bean bags.
+If you’re planning on a large game of Capture the Flag in the near future, consider purchasing a CTF kit.
+This way, you will have everything on hand when it’s game time.
+If you have over 20 players, you may need to combine kits.
+Most standard Capture the Flag kits you’ll find in-store and online are actually flag football sets.
+They typically come with two colored sets of velcro rip-flag belts, two sets of cones and two sets of “flags” such as bean bags.

-The latest CTF technology includes glow-in-the-dark kits like the Starlux Games Capture the Flag REDUX.
+However, the latest CTF technology includes glow-in-the-dark kits like the Starlux Games Capture the Flag REDUX.
 It’s the classic Capture the Flag game revolutionized with futuristic glow-in-the-dark lights.
 Each Capture the Flag REDUX game box includes two glowing orbs to use as the “flags,” color-coded LED bracelets to differentiate team members, glowing jail markers, light-up territory markers and a rulebook.
-As an extra bonus, each kit includes 12 game variation cards that provide you with new ways to play Capture the Flag, as well as other games.
+Each kit also includes 12 game variation cards that provide you with new ways to play Capture the Flag.
 You can also purchase expansion sets from Starlux Games to add additional players to your games.

-Whether you purchase a kit that is a standard gym set or one of the latest glow-in-the-dark kits, Capture the Flag is a great way to bring people of all ages together.
+Whether you purchase a standard kit or one of the latest glow-in-the-dark kits, Capture the Flag is a great way to bring people of all ages together.
 Having several kits on hand makes it an easy go-to activity for youth groups, retreats, family reunions or block parties.
 Capture the Flag kits also makes an ideal gift for holidays or birthdays.
 It’s the perfect way to get kids off their cell phones, interacting together and active outdoors.

 B. DIY CAPTURE THE FLAG OPTIONS

-In a pinch, you can adapt common household items for everything you need for a really fun game of Capture the Flag.
+In a pinch, you can adapt common household items for everything you need for a game of Capture the Flag.
 First and foremost, you will need a “flag” for each team.
-That can be an actual flag or bandana, or it can be a ball, a toy, your little brother’s left shoe – whatever you have around.
+It can be an actual flag or bandana, or it can be a ball, a toy, your little brother’s left shoe – whatever you have around.

 No cones or rope handy to mark your boundaries?
 No problem!
-If you don’t have official sports equipment like orange cones or light-up territory markers, you can simply use backyard landmarks like a tree for base or a patio for jail.
+If you don’t have official sports equipment like orange cones or light-up territory markers, you can simply use backyard landmarks.
+Try using a tree for base or a patio for jail.
 You can even mark the areas with colored chalk or spray paint if you are playing outside.
-If you are inside a gym or recreation center, you could use masking tape or duct tape to section off your boundaries and jails.
+If you’re inside a gym or recreation center, you can use masking or duct tape to designate boundaries and jails.

-When you are ready to designate teams, you can really get creative.
-If you don’t have official flag football belts, find funny hats to wear or tie some brightly colored ribbon around each team member’s arm or forehead.
+When you are ready to designate teams, you can get creative.
+If you don’t have official flag football belts, wear funny hats or tie some brightly colored ribbon around each team member’s arm or forehead.
 For a really crazy game, find some face paint and paint different colored war stripes on team member’s faces.
-Whether you choose to go all-out with official CTF equipment for your game or plan on running around the backyard with war paint and make-shift flags, you know it’s going to be a fun time.
+Whether you choose to go all-out with official CTF kit or plan on running around the backyard with war paint and make-shift flags, you’re sure to have an epic adventure.